tidepool-org/data-model/device-data/types/basal/temp.md

 <!-- start editable commentary on percent -->

 Different insulin pump manufacturers expose different interfaces for setting temporary basal rates by percentage—some express the change in terms of a positive or negative percentage *from* the current active rate, and some express the change in terms of an absolute percentage *of* the current active rate.
 For example, if the current active scheduled basal rate is 0.5 units per hour, a pump that represents the change as positive or negative from the current rate would implement a rate of 0.25 when the user programs a -50% temp basal and a rate of 0.75 when the user programs a +50% temp basal.
-On the other hand, a pump that represent the change as an absolute percentage of the current rate would require the user to input 50% to yield the 0.25 units per hour temporary rate and 150% to yield the 0.75 temporary rate.
+On the other hand, a pump that represent the change as an absolute percentage of the current rate would require the user to input 50% to yield a 0.25 units per hour temporary rate and 150% to yield a 0.75 temporary rate.

 For the Tidepool data model, we have standardized on a floating point representation of the second strategy.
 For us, the value 0.0 represents a temp basal at 0% of the current active rate, 0.5 at 50% of the current active rate (0.25 units per hour, in the example), 1.0 at a trivial 100% of current active rate (0.5 units per hour), 1.5 at 150% of the current active rate (0.75 units per hour), and so on.
 The upper limit of 10.0 (representing 1000% percent of the current active rate) was chosen arbitrarily as a common-sense upper bound; at least some pumps set their upper bound for temp basal rate increases much lower than this, for example at < 200% of the current active rate.